jharwell/libra/docs/usage/capabilities.rst

    :widths: 5,95
    :header-rows: 1

-   * - ``make`` target
+   * - make target

      - Description

    * - ``format``

-     - Run the clang formatter on the repository, using the ``.clang-format`` in the root of the repo.
+     - Run the clang formatter on the repository.

    * - ``check``

      - Run ALL enabled static checkers on the repository.
-If the repository using modules/cmake subprojects, you can also run it on a per-module basis.
-This runs the following sub-targets, which can also be run
+This runs the following sub-targets, which can also be run individually:
-       individually:

        - ``check-cppcheck`` - Runs ``cppcheck`` on the repository.